-As a class, create a list of admirable character traits (e.g., intelligence, kindness, leadership) on the board/whiteboard/chart paper.
+As a class, create a list of admirable character traits (e.g., intelligence, kindness, leadership) on the whiteboard.
 Encourage students to focus on other people's actions, character, and choices rather than on their physical appearance or skills (e.g., one might admire a singer's voice, but that is likely the result of much practice, determination, and resilience).